You know, I'm looking at my email during the break here and I'm being told by a lot of people they had no idea that French cops were unarmed.

 And they must sell this lie or these series of liberal lies to as many people as often as they can.

-The big lie, of course, is that the answer to every cultural and societal problem resides, smart people in government making the decisions.
+The big lie, of course, is that the answer to every cultural and societal problem resides smart people in government making the decisions.

 And they constantly live in a state of anxiety or fear that they're going to be exposed as unable to do what they say.

-And when you have an attack like this, with the cops and no guns and showing up on bicycles, they are patently worried that their policies, that their Beliefs will be exposed as worthless when it comes to protecting people, public safety, security, and all that.
+And when you have an attack like this, with the cops and no guns and showing up on bicycles, they are patently worried that their policies, that their beliefs will be exposed as worthless when it comes to protecting people, public safety, security, and all that.

-After all, these are the people, the leftists who have convinced people to trade away some of their liberty for security.
+After all, these are the people, the leftists, who have convinced people to trade away some of their liberty for security.

-They've convinced them to give away some of their freedom for safety.
+They have convinced them to give away some of their freedom for safety.

 And if the left can't keep people safe, well, they've got a problem.